-Tupelo is a dynamic southern city easily accessible by Highways 78 and 45 and the historic Natchez Trace Parkway that criss-cross the city by land.
+Tupelo is a dynamic southern city easily accessible by Interstate 22 and Highway 45, and the historic Natchez Trace Parkway that criss-cross the city by land.
 Located in the center of the Mississippi Hills region, Tupelo can serve as the hub of a tour exposing you to music, world-class literary sites, Civil War history and American architecture.
 Tupelo offers excellent lodging facilities offering over 1,900 quality hotel rooms.
 There is also an abundance of dining opportunities from upscale to blue-plate with over 150 restaurants in Tupelo, Mississippi.
 You can sit and relax at one of our local restaurants or choose from a well-known franchise restaurant to curb your appetite.
 From the Mall at Barnes Crossing, the region’s largest mall, to the specialty shops downtown and in Midtown and throughout the city, we can match anyone’s taste and desire for shopping.
 Other shopping options like the Tupelo Flea Market, Tupelo Furniture Market and antique shopping make for a well-rounded shopping excursion.

 Visitors soon discover how deep Tupelo roots run when they explore our historic attractions.
 The Elvis Presley Birthplace is more than a two-room shack – it’s an Elvis experience.
 At the Tupelo Buffalo Park and Zoo, visitors have the opportunity to ride the paths where the buffalo roam and experience the many exotic animals housed on the grounds.
 Want more things to do in Tupelo, Mississippi?
 Take a trip through time at the Tupelo Automobile Museum and visit the historic Natchez Trace Parkway headquarters.
 A complete listing of attractions can be found under the Explore tab.